Macmillan Pass, Macpass Project - Tom, Jason, Boundary, End Zone |

 |

-The Tom and Jason deposits are located in the Macmillan Pass district of the eastern Yukon Territory, close to the border with the Northwest Territories.
+The Tom, Jason, End and Boundary Zone deposits of the Macpass Project are located in the Macmillan Pass district of the eastern Yukon Territory, close to the border with the Northwest Territories.
 Tom is approximately 6 km to the ENE of Jason.
-The Macmillan Pass district is around 100 km north-west of the Howards Pass deposits and 200 km east of the Anvil District.
+The Macmillan Pass district is around 100 km north-west of the Howards Pass deposits and 200 km east of the Anvil District (#Location: 63° 9' 16"N, 130° 15' 38"W).

 At the southern end of the Tom West body the mineralisation is high grade and composed of massive to poorly laminated barite-sphalerite-galena and pyrite, underlain by an interpreted cupriferous, silicified zone with pervasive pyrite and siderite veining.
 The massive ore is overlain by fine grained, finely inter-banded barite-sphalerite and galena with intercalated chert and minor carbonates.
 This banded mineralisation extends northwards from the underlying massive sulphides.
 The Tom East body is composed of discontinuous, high grade lenses of strongly deformed barite-galena and sphalerite (McClay, 1983).